fredoyetayo/fredoyetayo/README.md

 # 👋 Hello, I'm 'Fred!

-Welcome to my GitHub page!

-## About Me
 - I have a deep passion for technology, with over 17 years of experience collaborating on diverse projects and teams.
 - Continuous learning is my driving force.
 I spend a lot of my free time exploring new technologies and refining my methods.